nurulaidayanti/SD-training/readme.md

 - Idea of Basics of Synthesis

 Course Outcomes ✔️
-- Understand various steps involved in digital logic synthesis
+- Understand various steps involved in Digital Logic Synthesis
--
+- Understand and Write SDC (Sypnosys Design Constraints) for the given module
+- Perform Synthesis and write out Netlist using DC
+- Generate and Analyze the Synthesis reports/STA reports